 You spent a lot of money on your playground.
 That’s why maintaining your playground equipment and safety surfacing is so important!
 This means looking out for small problems and fixing them before they have the chance to turn into larger, more expensive problems.
 In the long run, doing so will save you money and will help ensure that the safety materials used to help protect children perform as they are intended.

 Regular playground maintenance starts from the ground up.
 Take safety surfacing, for example.
 Playground equipment should never be surrounded by concrete, asphalt, or other hard surfaces.
-Loose-fill gravel and wood chips require lots of upkeep and don’t have the shock-absorbing properties needed to protect kids from falls.
+Loose-fill surfacing, like engineered wood fiber (EWF), requires lots of upkeep to keep the surfacing at the correct depth.